MUSEUM IS CLOSED MEMORIAL DAY (MAY 29)

 Jack Montmeat

-Gain understanding of how to conceptualize and construct a portrait drawing, utilizing a live model each week.
+Learn how to conceptualize and construct a portrait drawing utilizing a live model each week.
 Working from quick studies and longer poses, students will systematically learn the “landscape” of the human face.
-Explore techniques for capturing accurate anatomical features, proportions, and likenesses to develop realistic and expressive portraits.
-Demonstrations will be given and individualized exercises will be explored each week.
-The class does not assume any prior experience and is designed to cater to all levels.
+Explore techniques for capturing accurate anatomical features, proportions, and likenesses, to develop realistic and expressive portraits.
+Demonstrations and individualized exercises will be offered each week.
+The class does not require any prior experience and is designed to cater to all levels.

 Members $220 / Non-Members $260